The Main Differences Between Vivino vs Delectable

 Both Vivino and Delectable offer easy label scanning but I don’t see a huge advantage for one wine app over the other.

-Favoriting, of course, is a way to keep track of the wine you’ve tried and loved–the ability to log wine keeps things organized.
+Favorlting, of course, is a way to keep track of the wine you’ve tried and loved-the ability to log wine Keeps things organized.

 Vivino allows you to track all wine you’ve tried, and you’ll also be able to quickly see not only your personal rating but also when you tried it, with an option for personal notes.
 An extra tracking feature I appreciated was the ‘virtual wine cellar’ which essentially gives you the option to catalog what wine you currently have on hand.

 Delectable has similar features, but with a bit of a twist.
-You can track wine using a wine journal–this is where you rate, favorite, and add any notes you want.
-But what stood apart for me was the seamless integration between tracking and sharing, with easy options for tagging locations and people and directly recommending to others.
+You can track wine using a wine Journal-this is where you rate. favorite, and add any notes you want.
+But ‘Nhat stood apart for me was the seamless integration between tracking and sharing, with easy options for tagging locations and people and directly recommending to others.

-For tracking and favorites, there are pros and cons.
-I do love the ability to keep track of wine I already have with Vivino, but all in one sharing options give Delectable a tiny edge.
+For tracking and favorites. there are pros and cons.
+I do love the ability to keep track of wine I already have v.~th Vivino, but a111n one Sharing options give Delectable a tiny edge.

 Discovering New Wine

-Vivino is true to its marketing, community-driven.
-Every wine you take a look at has a host of ratings and reviews; in fact, it is possibly the largest selection of community ratings.
-The quick compare option, meanwhile, means you can take a look at similar wine and sort by ratings, price point, and even region.
+Vivino Is true to its marketing, community-driven.
+Every wine you take a look at has a host of ratings and reviews; ln fact, lt Is possibly the largest selection of community ratings.
+The quick compare option. meanwhile, means you can take a look at similar wine and sort by ratings, price point, and even region.

-Based upon your ratings, you get quick recommendations.
-In this way, Vivino really does work through its community, and the more you rate, the more you get out of the app.
+Based upon your ratings, you get quick recommendations. ln this way, Vivino really does work through its community, and the more you rate, the more you get out of the app.

 Both Delectable and Vivino offer ways to find new wine, and certainly, these wine apps were a nice break from trying to find a wine on my own.
-I’m a little torn–on one hand, some may prefer the expert opinions, but I found that Vivino’s sheer number and easy connection to customer ratings made it easier to find not just a ‘good’ wine but one that I’m more interested in.
+I’m a little tom-on one hand, some may prefer the expert opinions, but I found that Vivlno·s sheer number and easy connection to customer ratings made it easier to find not Just a ‘good’ wine but one that I’m more interested in.

 Delivery and Ordering